auth0/Lock.swift/README.md

 Lock Passwordless handles authentication using Passwordless & Social Connections.

+> The Passwordless feature requires your client to have the *Resource Owner* Legacy Grant Type enabled.
+Check [this article](https://auth0.com/docs/clients/client-grant-types) for more information.

 To show Lock, add the following snippet in your `UIViewController`

 ```swift